deep-learning-prof/literature-review/literature-review-instructions.md

 can then be described in chronological order starting with the oldest one noting the improvements.

 ### Tasks
 1. Group the papers into categories.
 One paper may appear in more than one category.
-Some paper may end up in their own category.
+Some papers may end up in their own category.
 2. Write 1-2 sentences describing each category.

 ## Write the literature review!
 By grouping the papers and having brief descriptions, you have already done all the hard work.
-The last step is to put it all together and edit your text into a narrative.
+The last step is to put it all together.
+That is transform what you already have into a set of logically ordered paragraphs.

 ### Task
 The literature review should follow these guidelines.